|Miami backup QB Harris acclimating to new role|

 M. ``We really don't care about the situation, as long as we're winning games as a team, as long as we feel like we're both playing good.
 I'm not surprised.
 Jacory's a great quarterback and to have us helping each other, overall, it helps the quarterback position.''

-ole, and the team clearly suffered because of the revolving door at the position.
+the first-string role, and the team clearly suffered because of the revolving door at the position.

 This year, Miami coach Randy Shannon says it's a far different approach.
 He insists both will play every game, though has made it clear Marve is the starter.